60-day money-back on any purchase

 If you don’t have time to read our entire article about why you slice your driver but not your irons, here are the most important things you can walk away with.

-• The slice is caused by a clubface that is open to the target and open to your path at impact.
+• The slice is caused by a clubface open to the target and your path at impact.

-• A weak grip at setup reduces the amount of control you have of the clubface, making it harder to feel the proper release and close of the clubface at impact.
+• A weak grip at setup reduces your control of the clubface, making it harder to feel the proper release and close of the clubface at impact.

 • Wrist angle controls the clubface (even on the drives); golfers with too much extension in their lead wrist at the backswing don’t have the time or ability to return the wrist to flat and hit a straight driver shot.

-• Proper forearm rotation, starting from the top of the backswing down through impact, helps close the toe of the driver and allows for a straighter golf shot.
+• Proper forearm rotation from the top of the swing through impact helps close the clubface and straighten your shots.

 Why Do I Slice My Driver But Not Irons?